ElektraInitiative/libelektra/doc/decisions/0_drafts/errors_core.md

 ## Problem

-We often use a `Key * errorKey` argument to return error information via metadata (see related decisions).
+We often use a `Key * errorKey` argument to return error information via metadata.
 In `libelektra-core`, however, that would be inappropriate and sometimes even impossible (e.g., `keyNew`).

 Not using a `Key * errorKey` argument can be limiting, however.